-For questions expressed as common fractions or mixed numbers, you should give your answers as common fractions or mixed numbers.
+For questions expressed as common fractions or mixed numbers, you should give your answer as a common fraction, a mixed number or a whole number as appropriate.

 If you cannot do a question, go on to the next one.
 You can come back to it later if you have time.